Pivotal Tracker Help

 To remove a deadline from a release, expand the release, and click the "clear" link.

-Epics are similar to stories, but they live in their own panel, and can be ordered independent of stories in the backlog, to make the project's big picture priorities obvious to the whole team.
+Epics are similar to stories, but they live in their own panel, and can be ordered independently of stories in the Backlog to make the project's big picture priorities obvious to the whole team.

-Epics are tied to stories via a special label, called the linked label.
+Epics are tied to stories via a special label called the linked label.
 Apply this label to stories to make them part of the epic.
 Labels linked to epics are purple, instead of the usual green.

-Drag and drop stories within an epic's story list to re-prioritize them relative to each other.
-Dragging a story from the icebox or backlog to an epic's story list panel will move that story to that position and associate the story with the epic.
-Dragging and dropping stories on the epic itself, in the epics panel, just associates the stories with that epic, without moving them to a new position.
+Drag and drop stories within an epic's story list to reprioritize them relative to each other.
+Dragging a story from the Icebox or Backlog to an epic's Story List panel will move that story to that position and associate the story with the epic.
+Dragging and dropping stories on the epic itself, in the Epics panel, just associates the stories with that epic, without moving them to a new position.

 Searching for Stories

-Use the search field at the top of the project page to find stories.
-Tracker will search titles, descriptions, tasks, uploads and comments, and display matching stories.
+Use the Search field at the top of the project page to find stories.
+Tracker will search titles, descriptions, tasks, uploads, and comments, and display matching stories.

 Working with Multiple Stories

-Select stories by clicking on the small square selection box to the right of story titles, and use the options that appear at the top left of the project page to perform an action.
+Select stories by clicking the small square selection box to the right of collapsed story titles, and use the options that appear at the top left of the project page to perform an action.
 Other actions include application of labels, moving stories to another project, cloning stories, and exporting them.